alpatine/project-euler/README.md

 project-euler
 =============

-Holds js solutions to problems on projecteuler.net
+JavaScript solutions to the problems on projecteuler.net